-This Draft Technical Paper explains our draft decisions to:
+This Technical Paper explains our final decisions to:

-- accept CCC Water's forecast customer numbers and water demand, with average sales of 27,530 megalitres (ML) per year - adopt slightly different chargeable wastewater volumes to what CCC Water proposed - apply a demand volatility adjustment mechanism (DVAM) of \$2.1 million to compensate CCC Water for a loss in water sales across the 2019 determination period - recommend we consider applying a DVAM as part of our next review of CCC Water's prices to manage the risk that actual customer numbers and demand over the 2022 determination period are materially higher or lower than the forecasts we used in setting prices - not set drought prices for the 2022 Determination, but recommend that IPART considers whether setting drought prices would be appropriate for the 2026 Determination - recommend CCC Water report on climate change risks in its pricing proposal for the 2026 Determination.
+- accept CCC Water's forecast customer numbers and water demand, with average sales of 27,530 megalitres (ML) per year - adopt slightly different chargeable wastewater volumes to what CCC Water proposed - apply a DVAM of \$2.1 million to compensate CCC Water for a loss in water sales across the 2019 determination period - consider applying a DVAM as part of our next review of CCC Water's prices to manage the risk that actual demand over the 2022 determination period is materially higher or lower than the forecasts we used in setting prices - not set a drought price for the 2022 Determination.
+We will consider whether to set a drought price when we next review CCC Water prices in its next determination - recommend CCC Water improves its water demand forecasts by incorporating the impacts of climate change in its next pricing proposal - recommend CCC Water consider and incorporate climate change risk and risk management of its investment and management of assets and infrastructure, in its next pricing proposal.